What Is Aquafaba and How Do I Use It?

-What is Aquafaba?
+What Is Aquafaba?

-Goose Wohlt, a software engineer from Indiana, made the discovery that this magical water can replace eggs.
+In 2015, Goose Wohlt, a software engineer from Indiana, made the discovery that this magical water can replace eggs.
 His rule of thumb for egg substitutions is:

 - 1 tablespoon aquafaba = 1 egg yolk